getchopstick/chopstick-sass/README.md

 Chopstick Design Framework
 ==========================

-Chopstick is a mobile-first responsive Design framework.
+Chopstick is a mobile-first responsive design framework.

 It uses the following tools
-- [Bower](http://bower.io/) as a dependency manager
 - [Sass](http://sass-lang.com/) as a scss preprocessor

 ## Need  help?